rawfunkmaharishi/rawfunkmaharishi.github.io/README.md

 echo mysuperawesomedomain.com > CNAME
 ```

-then you need to configure your DNS to point that domain at this Github IP address: _185.31.18.133_ and after waiting the requisite DNS-propagation-time (is it just me or is that _much_ quicker these days than it used to be?), your amazing site will be available at [http://mysuperawesomedomain.com]()
+then you need to configure your DNS to point that domain at this Github IP address: _185.31.18.133_ and after committing, pushing, and waiting the requisite DNS-propagation-time (is it just me or is that _much_ quicker these days than it used to be?), your amazing site will be available at [http://mysuperawesomedomain.com]()

 ##Bootstrap

 So you have some content up there, but it's not very pretty, is it?
 However, the lovely people at Twitter have given us Bootstrap, which allows even the most design-challenged drummers among us to make something that's at least vaguely presentable.

-So [download the Sass version of Bootstrap](http://getbootstrap.com/getting-started/#download) (version 3.2.0 as of this writing), untar the archive: `tar xzvf bootstrap-sass-3.3.0.tar.gz` and copy the bits you need into the (root of the) project:
+So [download the Sass version of Bootstrap](http://getbootstrap.com/getting-started/#download) (version 3.3.0 as of this writing), untar the archive: `tar xzvf bootstrap-sass-3.3.0.tar.gz` and copy the bits you need into the (root of the) project:

 ```
 mkdir _sass